kelloggm/div-by-zero-checker/README.md

 Now, when you build your project, the Divide By Zero Checker will also run, informing you of any potential errors related to division by zero.

+## How to specify your code

+At compile time, the Divide By Zero Checker estimates what values the program may compute at run time.
+It issues a warning if the program may perform a division by zero.
+It works via a technique called pluggable typechecking.

+You need to specify the contracts of methods and fields in your code -- that is, their requirements and their guarantees.
+The Divide By Zero Checker ensures that your code is consistent with the contracts, and that the contracts guarantee that the program never divides by zero.

+You specify your code by writing *qualifiers* such as `@YourQualifierNameHere` on types, to indicate more precisely what values the type represents.
+Here is a list of the type qualifiers that are supported by the Divide By Zero Checker, with an explanation of each one:

+TODO.

 ## How to build the checker